stfc/packuilon/README.md

 aq bind_server --service image-factory --instance scd-cloud-image-factory --hostname $hostname
 ```

 The things you will need to source manually are the openstack credential files defined in the rabbit2packer section of the config.
-The `PACKER_AUTH_FILE` only needs to be able to create machines and images in its own project (which keeps things nicely partitioned), but in order to update memberships you need a 'admin' type account, hence the need for `ADMIN_AUTH_FILE`.
+The `PACKER_AUTH_FILE` only needs to be able to create machines and images in its own project (which keeps things nicely partitioned).
+A separate admin auth file is sourced in the post-processor section of the templates to update the memberships and rename the old images.

 Currently you also need to sort the certbundle out so packer can talk to openstack.
 Manually copying over `/etc/ssl/certs/ca-bundle.crt` from a openstack machine does the trick.